Montreal AAA: Ice hockey

 The Montreal Hockey Club (MHC) was an ice hockey team that played in the Amateur Hockey Association of Canada (AHAC) 1886–1898, the Canadian Amateur Hockey League 1898–1905 and the Eastern Canada Amateur Hockey Association 1905–1908, the Inter-Provincial Amateur Hockey Union from 1908 afterward.
 The team won the AHAC title from 1888 until 1894, and won the Canadian Amateur Hockey League title in 1902.
 It was the first club to be presented with the Stanley Cup, in 1893.
 They won again in 1894, March 1902 and February 1903.

 The 1902 team was known as the "Little Men of Iron".
 After the 1903 season, players from the team formed the core of the Montreal Wanderers professional club, who took on the "Little Men" nickname.
 After withdrawing from play with professional teams, the MHC club continued as an amateur club after 1908, winning the Allan Cup in 1930.

 The Montreal AAA had withdrawn from several competitive sports by the early 1930s.
 In October 1932, its directors announced its ice hockey team would separate from the association, and be operated by E. S. Hamilton and G. T. Ogilvie as the Royal Montreal Hockey Club, pending acceptance by the Quebec Amateur Hockey Association.

+Canadian football

+The Montreal AAA sponsored the Montreal Football Club, established on April 8, 1872, which joined the Quebec Rugby Football Union in 1883, and used the AAA grounds to play its games.
+In 1919, the Montreal AAA Winged Wheelers were formed, playing for 17 seasons until 1935, and won the 19th Grey Cup in 1931, defeating the Regina Roughriders by a 22–0 score.